Introduction

 Behaviour Trees

-In the realm of game development and interactive simulations, creating entities that respond to their environment in realistic and complex ways is a cornerstone of immersive experiences.
-Rez, is a platform for building such interactive experiences, enables authors to infuse characters and objects with dynamic behaviors using Javascript.
+In the realm of game development and interactive simulations it is very desirable to be able to create entities that can respond to their environment in realistic and complex ways.
+Rez enables authors to infuse characters and objects with dynamic behaviors using Javascript.
 However, as the complexity of these behaviors grows, managing them can become problematic.
 This is where behaviour trees come into play, offering a structured yet flexible way to design and implement AI behaviors.

 Behaviour trees are an artificial intelligence technique that revolutionized NPC behavior in video games, with their roots tracing back to landmark titles like Halo 2.
-Unlike finite state machines, which can quickly become unwieldy as the number of states grows, behaviour trees provide a modular, scalable, and easy-to-understand approach.
+Behaviour trees provide a modular, scalable, and easy-to-understand approach.
 They excel in managing complex decision-making processes, making them an ideal choice for developers looking to create nuanced AI behaviors without getting lost in a web of code.

-At the heart of behaviour trees lies the concept of breaking down behaviors into a tree of decisions, where each node (what we call a @behaviour) represents a choice or action, guiding the entity’s behavior based on conditions and events in the game world.
+At the heart of behaviour trees lies the concept of breaking down behaviors into a tree of decisions, where each node in the tree represents some kind of choice or action.
+These choices and actions guide the entity’s behavior based on conditions and events in the game world.
 This hierarchical structure allows for clear and logical organization of behaviors, from simple actions like moving to a location, to complex sequences of decisions such as engaging in combat or solving puzzles.

 The beauty of using behaviour trees in Rez lies in their versatility and ease of integration.
 With Rez’s support for behaviour trees, authors can create rich, adaptive, AI that can handle a wide range of scenarios, reacting to the game world and player actions in realistic ways.